Suzu0071/General-Guide-for-Vorons/BoardFlash.md

 ```
 Change the 0483:df11 to your ID.

+Remove the jumper if you had to put it on.

 Now press RESET on the board.
 _________________________________________________________
 To check if the flashing was successful, run: